kagedwolf/weather-app/README.md

 ## Explanations

 This app does not use a database.
-Instead, the user's location is managed with and ActiveModel using the session to store state.
+Instead, the user's location is managed with an ActiveModel using the session to store state.
 Forecasts are only displayed if the address is able to be geocoded.

 ### Time constraint compromises